Edmund de la Pole, 3rd Duke of Suffolk: Imprisonment and execution

 While sailing to Spain to secure his wife Joanna's inheritance of the Crown of Castile, Philip I of Castile was blown off course to England, and reluctantly and unexpectedly became a guest of Henry VII.
 Needing to continue his journey, Philip was persuaded by Henry to hand over the Earl of Suffolk in the treaty Malus Intercursus.
 Henry committed the Earl to the Tower on his arrival in London, late in March 1505/6.

 On the accession of Henry VII and Elizabeth's son Henry VIII, Edmund being still in the Tower, was (with his two brothers) excepted from the new king's general pardon of 30 April 1509.
 After being a prisoner in the Tower for 7 years, he was (since his brother Richard had joined the service of France, with whom England was then at war), without any further proceedings, beheaded on Tower Hill aged about 42.

 Montaigne, in his Essays, said that Henry VII, in his will, instructed his son to put Suffolk to death immediately after his own death, and the author criticized the father for requiring that his son do what he himself would not.

 Marriage and heirs

 Edmund married, before 10 October 1496, Margaret, daughter of Sir Richard Scrope, Knt., second son of Henry Scrope, 4th Baron Scrope of Bolton.
 Margaret died in 1515.
 They had a daughter, Elizabeth, who became a nun and died of the plague in the Convent of the Minoresses without Aldgate, London, in 1515.

-Edmund's younger brother, Richard de la Pole, declared himself Earl of Suffolk and was the leading Yorkist pretender until his death at the Battle of Pavia on 24 February 1525.
+Edmund's younger brother, Richard de la Pole, declared himself Earl of Suffolk and was the leading Yorkist claimant to the throne until his death at the Battle of Pavia on 24 February 1525.